 New York State generally follows the federal rules with respect to the income taxation of sales of real property located in the State, although New York State does not have preferential capital gains tax rates.
 New York State imposes a transfer tax on the sale of real estate, including the sale or transfer of at least 50% of the ownership or beneficial interest in an entity owning real estate.
 The State's tax applies at a rate of USD2 for each USD500 of consideration.
+For non-residential property located in New York City where the consideration is at least USD2 million, an additional tax of USD1.25 for each USD500 of consideration is imposed.
 A mortgage tax is also imposed when a mortgage is recorded on commercial real estate.

 In and around New York City, the combined State and municipality mortgage tax typically varies between 1.25% and 2.17% of the mortgage debt or obligation secured.
-In Upstate New York, the combined State and municipality mortgage tax typically varies between 0.75% and 1.25% of the mortgage debt or obligation secured.
+In Upstate New York, this varies between 0.75% and 1.25%.